Why Does Atlanta Georgia Need A Spider Vein & Varicose Vein Specialist?

 Lisa Perez, MD

 Lisa Perez, M.D., is a native of Staten Island, New York.
-She was graduated from the University of Pennsylvania, and earned her medical degree from the University of Medicine and Dentistry of New Jersey.
+She graduated from the University of Pennsylvania, and earned her medical degree from the University of Medicine and Dentistry of New Jersey.
 Dr. Perez performed her residency in Emergency Medicine at East Carolina University in Greenville, NC, and is Board Certified in Emergency Medicine.

 Dr. Perez moved to the Atlanta area in 2000, and has been an active member of the medical community since that time.
 She began treating veins in 2011, and became the medical director of Circulatory Centers.
-She joined the VeinInnovations medical staff in 2015, and will be working, primarily, out of the Sandy Springs clinic.
+She joined the VeinInnovations medical staff in 2015, and will be working, primarily, out of the Midtown clinic.
 Her passion for treating venous insufficiency comes, in large part, from the joy she receives in watching patients lives transform following treatment.
 “Overweight people come in and because they had not been exercising due to leg pain, begin to exercise and lose weight.
 This has such an overall positive impact on peoples lives.
 It is very gratifying.”